Meet some of the University of Nevada, Reno’s outstanding Summer Session instructors.

 Because of their intense character, summer classes encourage in-depth study, continuity, and reflection.
 Not only are students able to see the big picture of the material examined, but instructors also have an opportunity to get unique insights into their students’ growth.
 The limited external disruptions make learning and teaching smooth and meaningful. —Eleni Oikonomidoy, Associate Professor for the College of Education

 Angelina Marianna Padilla is a Lecturer in the Department of Mechanical Engineering.
 She received her PhD in Mechanical Engineering with a focus on Fluid Mechanics from Stanford University.
 She teaches various courses on the topics of fluid mechanics, energy, and numerical methods.
-She is teaching ME 311: Engineering Thermodynamics I in summer 2019.
+She is teaching ENGR 360: Introduction to Fluid Mechanics in summer 2019.

 Summer courses are wonderful because they allow students to focus on a single topic and learn in a more personalized setting. —Angelina Marianna Padilla, Lecturer, Mechanical Engineering